hossamkhalil01/CarND-P2-AdvancedLaneLinesDetection/README.md

 unwarp = cv2.warpPerspective(color_warp, inv(mtx), (undistImg.shape[1], undistImg.shape[0]))

 ```
-Finally the colored unwarped image is added to the original undisorted.
+Finally, the colored unwrapped image is added to the original undistorted.

 - In the main pipline `Lane_detection()` function:
 In step 7. after calling `drawResults()` function to receive the original image combined with filled poly, `cv2.putText` function is used to place the offset and curvature radius data on the image to acheive the final result